 Care at home and housing support - getting ready to register

-The Register will open for workers in care at home and housing support services on 2 October 2017.
+The Register opens for workers in care at home and housing support services on 2 October 2017.

 With around 45,000 workers expected to register, it’s the biggest ever group of workers to register with us and we want to help employers and managers plan to get their workers ready for registration.